 Are Openreach Fibre First plans represented on the Superfast Northamptonshire When and Where map?

-Premise level information on the extent of the Openreach Fibre First plans is largely not yet available so it is difficult to represent these plans on the When and Where map.
-There is also still considerable uncertainty around the extent of coverage plans.
-The last consultation with telecoms providers on their commercial plans closed in February 2021.
+The last consultation with telecoms providers on their commercial plans in Northamptonshire closed in February 2021.
 Any premise level information on Openreach full fibre coverage (Fibre to the Premise) provided at that time is represented on the map.
 If a premise is located within an announced Fibre First exchange area, and there are no other known commercial plans i.e. the premise is White on the When and Where map, the pop up will direct the enquirer to the Openreach site for more information.
 This is not an indication of confirmed plans to serve the property.

 Further information